Know-Thyself-as-a-Virtual-Reality/KTVR-DICOM-Tools/README.md

 [KTVR Website](https://www.knowthyself.ualberta.ca/technical-resources/)

-## Requirements
+## Prerequisites

-__Unity version 2019.3.4__ (It may work for different versions, but we are not maintaining on different versions of Unity)
+    Unity 2019.3.4 (It may work for different versions, but we are not maintaining on different versions of Unity) Oculus

 When you have the project downloaded, open it in Unity Hub and have fun!